ryndaniels/effective-devops/assignments/assign_2.md

 # Setup a Chef Repository

 Read through all the instructions.
 Determine which items are done by each person in the team and which are done once for the whole team.
 Break up work into discrete chunks and ensure that everyone does part of the "1 per team" items.
+Some items have dependencies on earlier work, so make sure that you allocate work appropriately.

 ## Fork team repo (Everyone)